feathersjs/docs/api/databases/sequelize.md

 ## Migrations

-Migrations with feathers and sequelize are quite simple and we have provided some [sample code](https://github.com/feathersjs/feathers-demos/blob/master/examples/migrations/sequelize) to get you started.
-This guide will follow the directory structure used by the sample code, but you are free to rearrange things as you see fit.
+Migrations with feathers and sequelize are quite simple.
+This guide will walk you through creating the recommended file structure, but you are free to rearrange things as you see fit.
 The following assumes you have a `migrations` folder in the root of your app.

 ### Initial Setup: one-time tasks